informationretrieval19/SimpsonsSearch/README.md

 - The yellow search button ('SearchAdvancedAllTerms') uses the same Query Refinement, but will search in all fields (location, characters).

+- Results are scenes, not whole episodes.
+Information about the episode and season where the scene appears will be given, though.

 - The matching terms between query and documents will be highlighted in bold.

 - A timestamp was added so you can conveniently skip to a scene of interest when watching the show.